KruthikaGaddam/KruthikaGaddam/README.md

 ☕  When I'm not analyzing data, I enjoy Amateur Photography, learning new things, getting lost in a good book, relaxing with a favorite sitcom, taking short walks, and experimenting with cooking.

-⏳   I believe in the fascinating concept of **time relativity** – and that if we're truly passionate about what we do, the anticipation for weekends fades away.
+⏳   I believe in the fascinating concept of **time relativity** – when we're truly passionate about our work or anything we love to do, time seems to fly by unnoticed.

 📫   Let's connect!
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/kruthikagaddam/) or [Email](mailto:kruthikagaddam99@gmail.com).